 These stress balls are our top picks when it comes to style, quality, and design.
 With the list we have provided above, we hope that we were able to help you choose which one best fits your needs.

-Our winner for today, however, is the Friendly Swede Hand Grip Strength Trainer for its overall ability to reduce stress, anxiety, and nervousness.
+Our winner for the best stress and anxiety stress balls, however, is the Friendly Swede Hand Grip Strength Trainer for its overall ability to reduce stress, anxiety, and nervousness.